 What does that mean?
 LinkedIn is a heavily searched platform.
 In fact, LinkedIn makes its money by selling the ability to perform detailed searches.
 Make sure your profile has relevant keywords, is easy to read, and has all of the necessary components filled in.
 If you want a breakdown of those components, you can download my free LinkedIn checklist.

 What you post will depend on you and your audience, but – regardless of what you post – you want to make sure you optimize.
 Use hashtags, use your 1,300 characters, and don’t put links in your original post (add it to the comments).

 Reach out to individuals that will improve your bottom line, but do so with an eye towards a relationship.
 With the potential for organic reach, the connections you make may not be the people who help your business or career, but they might lead to the people who help your business or career!

 I hope this provided ample evidence that you should at least explore the possibilities LinkedIn has to offer!

 If you have any questions, please comment below!

 About Chrissie Wywrot

-Chrissie Wywrot is a B2B lead generator and personal brand strategist who works with passionate entrepreneurs and professional athletes.
+Chrissie Wywrot is a LinkedIn specialist working with passionate entrepreneurs and professional athletes.
 To learn more about her services, visit her LinkedIn profile or email her at firstname.lastname@example.org.